 I had the honor to have Dr. Leighangela Brady – Superintendent at National School District to launch PilialohaNow – Building Sustainability Podcast Youth Indicators Series in May of 2020.
-It is a continued honor to have her launch the podcast’ weblog series’ almost 1 year later.
+It is a continued honor to have her assist with the weblogs a year later, and a book series coming soon in 2023.

 At the beginning of the interview, I wanted to know the state of National School District coming out of 2020 into 2021 distant learning, the challenges, successes, and concerns.